eead-csic-compbio/scripting_linux_shell/session3.md

 <!-- * *tar* files are actually bundles of files which can be extracted using the utility [tar](https://en.wikipedia.org/wiki/Tar_(computing). -->

+Note that selected bioinformatics formats are described on [session 4](./session4.md).

 ### Exercises

 ```